Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 is dropped from the sender buffer.
 A packet can be retransmitted as long as it remains in the buffer for the duration of the latency window.
 On the receiver, packets are delivered to an application from a buffer after the latency interval has passed.
 This helps to recover from potential packet losses.
-See sections {{tsbpd}},
+See {{tsbpd}},
 {{too-late-packet-drop}} for details.

-Latency is a value (specified in milliseconds) that can cover the time to transmit hundreds or even thousands of packets at high bitrate.
+Latency is a value, in milliseconds, that can cover the time to transmit hundreds or even thousands of packets at high bitrate.
 Latency can be thought of as a window that slides over time, during which a number of activities take place, such as the reporting of acknowledged packets (ACKs) ({{packet-acks}}) and unacknowledged